noprobelm/nay/README.md

 `nay`

-To install a package from a database/AUR query, run optionless:
+To install a package from a database/AUR query, run `nay` optionless:

 `nay yay`

-Standard

 | Operation                              | Description                                                                                            |
 |----------------------------------------|--------------------------------------------------------------------------------------------------------|